-- Edit your content by recording, timing, and then reviewing what you have on your smart phone or tablet.
-You’ll be surprised how this method will quickly enable you to reduce your word count, while at the same time improving the quality of your video content.
+- Edit your content by recording, timing, and then reviewing what you have on your smartphone or tablet.
+You’ll be surprised how reading out your talking points will quickly help you identify extra words you don’t need and refine what you are trying to say.

 Practice.
 Don’t let your video content fall flat from unprepared talent.

 We know from coaching corporate professionals that even experienced presenters need time to practice before recording videos.
 Even movie stars rehearse!
 Your intonation, speed of delivery, eye contact and expression all make a big difference in how you are perceived.

 - Try to vary your speed and voice to keep people engaged.
 Experiment with different approaches and see what you like best when you watch it back.

 - Highlight your most important words and make sure you allow space around them – stop for a beat.
 Comedians call this “letting the joke land.”

 - Share your dry run video recordings with trusted peers who you know will give you critical feedback.
 It’s ideal if they are a profile match for your primary audience.